 The WNBA’s Atlanta Dream is going through a franchise re-birth of sorts for the 2020 season.
-In addition to playing in a new home arena, the team unveiled an overhaul of their logo for the first time since its inception in 2008.
+In addition to playing in a new home arena, the team unveiled an overhaul of its logo for the first time since its inception in 2008.

 According to the team, the elements inside the logo represent icons that relate to the team’s home city of Atlanta.